 - Exercise a high degree of caution in Iran.
 Pay close attention to your personal security at all times.
 Monitor the local and international media for information on developments which may affect your security.

-- On 7 June, simultaneous terrorist attacks at the Iranian Majlis (parliament) in central Tehran and at Imam Khomeini's Shrine on the southern outskirts of Tehran.
-Avoid these sites and follow the instructions from local authorities.
+- There is an ongoing risk of terrorist attack in Iran, including in Tehran.
+On 7 June 2017 simultaneous terrorist attacks targeted the Iranian Majlis (parliament) in central Tehran and Imam Khomeini's Shrine on the southern outskirts of Tehran.
+See Terrorism.

 - Acts of political violence targeting foreign interests have occurred in Iran in recent years.
 See